Secmetrics/bao.secmetrics.no/_documentation/errors.md

 | 404  | Not Found             | We couldn’t find the resource        |
 | 500  | Internal Server Error | A server error occurred              |

-All error response will return JSON as the following example formats:
+All error responses will return JSON as the following example formats:

 ~~~ json
 {